Emperor Norton: Norton's imperial acts

 Special officer Armand Barbier was part of a local auxiliary force whose members were called "policemen," although they were private security guards paid by neighborhood residents and business owners.
 He arrested Norton in 1867 to commit him to involuntary treatment for a mental disorder.
-The arrest outraged many citizens and sparked scathing editorials in the newspapers, including the Daily Alta, which wrote "that he had shed no blood; robbed no one; and despoiled no country; which is more than can be said of his fellows in that line."
+The arrest outraged many citizens and sparked scathing editorials in the newspapers, including the Daily Alta California, which wrote "that he had shed no blood; robbed no one; and despoiled no country; which is more than can be said of his fellows in that line."
 In response to this widespread backlash, Police Chief Patrick Crowley ordered Norton released and issued a formal apology on behalf of the police force, and Norton granted an Imperial Pardon to Barbier.
 Police officers of San Francisco thereafter saluted Norton as he passed in the street.

 Norton did receive some tokens of recognition for his position.
 The 1870 U.S. census lists Joshua Norton as 50 years old and residing at 624 Commercial Street, with his occupation listed as "Emperor."
 It also notes that he was insane.
 (However, the U.S. Census instructions state "The fact of idiocy will be better determined by the common consent of the neighborhood, than by attempting to apply any scientific measure to the weakness of the mind or will.")